 There is a substance called opiorphin in your saliva that, according to some sources, is six times more potent than morphine.

-If your mouth is always dry, it may be an indication of a health condition like type 2 diabetes.
+If your mouth is always dry, it may indicate a health condition like type 2 diabetes.
 A healthcare provider can also scan for a specific protein to determine your risk for heart disease.

 As you can see, your saliva is a drastically under-appreciated body fluid with a myriad of purposes.
+Even if you think that saliva is gross, it does so much for your body.
 We’ll drink—water—to that!